 The intranet features a personalized intranet network with an onboarding portal, search function, project portal, sales funnel, task-based navigation style, and more.

-On the homepage, you’ll find menus covering Ramboll’s corporate strategy, fundamentals, positioning, and what it means to be a part of the organization.
+On the SharePoint intranet homepage, you’ll find menus covering Ramboll’s corporate strategy, fundamentals, positioning, and what it means to be a part of the organization.

 The company’s HR, finance, and other core systems have been integrated into the intranet to make processes highly efficient and support daily work.

-Regardless of which branch of the company they’re working in, every employee has a single reference point for Ramboll’s beliefs, goals, story, and other relevant facts about the organization they work for.
+Regardless of which branch of the company they’re working in, every employee has a single reference point for Ramboll’s beliefs, goals, story, and other relevant facts about their organization.

-Users can view learning materials, engage in discussion at departmental levels, or interact and collaborate with their colleagues one-on-one.
+Users can view learning materials, discuss at department site levels, or interact and collaborate with their colleagues one-on-one.

-Despite being a complex global workplace platform, Ramboll’s intranet is very intuitive and easy on the eyes.
+Despite being a complex global workplace platform, Ramboll’s intranet is intuitive and easy on the eyes.

 Another SharePoint intranet site example that you can emulate is this award-winning workplace platform for the global resources company, BHP.